pivotal/credhub-release/docs/backup-restore-recommendations.md

 The Luna HSM is designed to not allow the removal of key material stored on the device.
 This security principal means a traditional data export is not possible with a Luna HSM.
 The two recommended options for data resiliency with a Luna HSM provider are to setup a redundant HSM configuration or to manage a 'Luna Backup HSM' device.

+Starting in v0.5.0, CredHub supports management and integration to an HA Luna HSM cluster.
+In this configuration, multiple (N) HSMs service requests using mirrored partitions, each containing a copy of the encryption key.
+This provides redundancy so that N–1 HSMs may fail without the loss availability or key material.

-Additional information on creating a redundant HSM configuration can be [found here][1].
+An example of an HA HSM configuration can be [found here][1].

 Additional information on backup and restore to a Luna Backup HSM can be [found here][2].